Laser Dentistry Edmonton

 Replacing the Dental Drill in Tooth Preparation

 A part of many dental procedures involves preparing the tooth.
 We use lasers to remove decayed portions of your teeth and prepare their surface to accept any fillings we need to insert.
-After the filling is put into place, we can use the laser to harden the filling to make it more durable.
+After the filling is put into place, we can use the dental laser to harden the filling to make it more durable.
 When we choose the laser over the drill, we are making your visit more comfortable and relaxing.

 Treating Gum Disease

 We use the laser to treat gum disease in two primary ways.
-First, we can remove tartar and plaque that is nearer to the surface of your gums.
+First, laser treatment can remove tartar and plaque that is nearer to the surface of your gums.
 Second, we can use them to remove bacteria during dental procedures such as root canals.
 In addition to these gum disease treatments, we can use this powerful tool to restore your gums to their best condition afterwards.